► Though some of these notes

 the fullness of God was pleased to dwell,

 and through him to reconcile to himself all

 making peace by the blood of his cross."

 - Col. 1:19, 20)

 uncertain effort to get God to work, it is a

 wonder and a joy to speak to the Lord of

 heaven and earth who loves me.

-seeking to know better a Saviour who so
+better a Saviour who so delights to make

-sustained the life and breath of those who
+and breath of those who beat the nails

 "Visiting becomes an opportunity to tell